Use the Rename refactoring to change names of symbols, files, and all the references to them throughout code.

 Invoke Rename refactoring

 In the editor, select an element you want to rename.
-If you need to rename a file or a directory, select one in the Project tool window.
+If you need to rename a file, select one in the Project tool window.

 Press Shift+F6 or from the main menu, select.

-You can perform a rename refactoring in-place or press Shift+F6 again to open the Rename dialog if you need to specify additional options.
+You can specify additional options.
 For example, specify where to search for element occurrences, or what else to rename.
+You can also specify a scope for the refactoring.

 In the Refactoring Preview dialog, review potential changes and click Do Refactor.